A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: Stability and bifurcation: the big picture and basic concepts

 \subsubsection{Bifurcation examples}

-We present a few examples in this sub-section for a better understanding of the concept of bifurcation---especially the knowledge of nonuniqueness of solution and bifurcation points by using the implicit function theorem.
-For more advanced examples on bifurcation analysis, the following literature may be consulted: \cite{antman2013nonlinear, strogatz2014nonlinear, chen2001singularity, kuznetsov2013elements, golubitsky2012singularities, ogden1997non}. \\
+We present a few examples in this sub-section for a better understanding of the concept of bifurcation, especially the knowledge of nonuniqueness of solution and bifurcation points by using the implicit function theorem.
+For more advanced examples and materials of bifurcation analysis, a few literature are listed here \cite{antman2013nonlinear, strogatz2014nonlinear, chen2001singularity, kuznetsov2013elements, golubitsky2012singularities, ogden1997non}. \\

 {\it Example}: Consider the equation

 Apparently, $(x, \lambda) = (0, \mathbb R)$ is trivial solution, i.e., the principal branch.
 At point $(x_0, \lambda_0) = (0,0)$, we have $f_1 (0,0) = 0$ and $\frac{\partial f_1}{\partial x} (0,0) =0$, indicating that $(x_0, \lambda_0) = (0,0)$ is a bifurcation point at which a unique solution branch $(x, \lambda) = (0, \mathbb R)$ does not hold.
 From the bifurcation diagram in Fig.~\ref{bifur-2a}, we can find that two bifurcated branches initiate at the bifurcation point $(0, 0)$. \\